-No, we’re not talking about X-ray vision, thermal cameras or millimeter wave scanners.
+No, we’re not talking about X-ray vision, thermal cameras or millimeter-wave scanners.
 It’s something a lot less expensive, and the peeper doesn’t even have to buy it; it’s already in your home.

 We are, of course, talking about your computer’s webcam.
 There have been plenty of news stories over the years about pervert hackers spying on women and even kids in their bedrooms.
-Sometimes the creeps just watch and other times they use what they see to blackmail their victims.
+Sometimes, the creeps just watch, and other times, they use what they see to blackmail their victims.

-We can already hear you saying, “But I put a piece of tape over my computer’s webcam when I’m not using it, so I don’t have to worry, right?”
-While we do recommend the tape (or sticky note) tactic, it only solves the problem when you aren’t using the camera.
+We can already hear you saying, “But I put a piece of tape over my webcam when I’m not using it, so I don’t have to worry, right?”
+While we recommend the tape (or sticky note) tactic, it only solves the problem when you aren’t using the camera.

 If they find your camera online, they’ll be logged in and watching it faster than you can blink.
 Or they’ll put you on a website with thousands of other cameras for curious snoops to browse.